 Space Shuttle Challenger and Columbia Memorials

 There are memorials at the cemetery to the crews of the final missions of Challenger and Columbia.
 Both are located just west of the Memorial Amphitheater near the mast of the U.S.S.
 Maine.
-Construction is pending for a memorial to honor the Apollo 1 crew.
 Photo credit NASA.

 - Space Shuttle Challenger Memorial

 - NASA Dedicates Space Shuttle Columbia Memorial

 - Space Shuttle Columbia Memorial Approved for Arlington